jrs-coding-school/nosql-camp/1-intro/README.md

 > Unlike an RDBMS, NoSQL is schema free -- you don't need to decide the structure up front.

-- CouchDB is a NoSQL (not only SQL) database management system (DBMS) that store JSON documents within databases.
+- CouchDB is a NoSQL (not only SQL) database management system (DBMS) that stores JSON documents within a database.
 In fact, everything is stored as JSON.
 - Unlike a relational DBMS (RDBMS), CouchDB is schema-free.
-You don't design the tables, columns, data types up front like you do with a traditional RDBMS like Oracle, SQL Server, MySQL, etc.
+You don't design the tables, columns, data types up-front.
 - CouchDB allows you to easily replicate your data on your own machine or across computers around the world.
 This promotes fault tolerance.
 - A RESTful API is baked into its DNA.
 Use the API to do anything.
-Create database, save JSON documents, run queries, trigger replication...
+Futon uses the API do manage things like creating database, editing JSON documents, running queries, triggering replication...
--  It utilizes map and reduce (MapReduce or MapReducing) for indexing and querying the database.
-Map extracts data and Reduce aggregates data.

-> Unlike RDBMS SQL queries, MapReduce can be distributed among multiple nodes making it scalable and fast.
+-  Couch utilizes map and reduce (MapReduce or MapReducing) for indexing and querying the database.
+Map extracts data while reduce aggregates data.
+Unlike RDBMS SQL queries, MapReduce can be distributed among multiple nodes making it scalable and fast.
 - CouchDB supports offline scenarios.
 Replicate data to your mobile application.
 Enter data locally while flying cross-country.
 Sync the data when you land.

 ## Relational or NoSQL